celine-propel/memory-lane/README.md

 # DejaWHO

-Due to technical difficulties, the devpost demo link was not updated on time, please refer to [a lint](https://youtu.be/mX-6ZBczznc) instead.
+Due to technical difficulties, the devpost demo link was not updated on time, please refer to this [link](https://youtu.be/mX-6ZBczznc) instead.